PrefectHQ/prefect/docs/recipes/recipes.md

 - Provide a brief explanation of what your recipe demonstrates.
 This helps users determine quickly whether the recipe is relevant to their needs or answers their questions.
 - List which files are included and what each is meant to do.
 Each explanation can contain only a few words.
 - Describe any dependencies and prerequisites (in addition to any dependencies you include in a requirements file).
-This includes both libraries or modules and any services your recipes depends on.
+This includes both libraries or modules and any services your recipe depends on.
 - If steps are involved or there’s an order to do things, a simple list of steps is helpful.
-- Bonus: troubleshooting steps or tips where other users might get tripped up.
+- Bonus: include troubleshooting steps or tips where other users might get tripped up.

 ## Next steps